-It will effect a safer and more accessible usage of the land that is meant for all user groups, especially for search and rescue.
+It will effect a safer and more accessible usage of the land that is meant for all user groups.
 The goal of submitting this proposal is to find a solution to a growing conflict between recreation users and subsistence trappers in a manner that minimizes disruption to subsistence trapping.
 In accordance with its mission statement, The US Forest Service (USFS) is required to manage its lands; to balance the short and long term needs of people and nature by:

-- Working in collaboration with the communities and our partners; - Providing access to resources and experiences that promote economic, ecological, and social vitality; and - Connecting people to the land and one another
+- Working in collaboration with the communities and our partners; - Providing access to resources and experiences that promote economic, ecological, and social vitality; and - · Connecting people to the land and one another

 This issue has a long history locally and is experiencing increased interest as the nature of our community changes.
 Cooper Landing is experiencing a shift to younger general age population which lends itself to more family winter outdoor adventures.
-Cooper Landing is also becoming a year-round destination for all-season activities evidenced by the number of cars at the trailheads in the Summit Lake Area, new year-round businesses like the Brewery, the anticipated Three Bears store and vacation rentals.
-The bypass being constructed for Cooper Landing will bring more visitors and plans for more housing and recreation developments is on the table.
+Cooper Landing is also becoming a year-round destination for all-season activities evidenced by the number of cars at the trailheads in the Summit Lake Area, new year round businesses like the Brewery and vacation rentals.